 - Install the OpenSSH server, if it's not already installed.
 Use a graphical package manager or enter one of the commands below in the console.- Debian, Linux Mint, Ubuntu:sudo apt-get install openssh-server- Fedora, Red Hat:sudo yum install openssh- Gentoo:emerge --ask --changed-use net-misc/openssh- Mageia:sudo urpmi openssh- Sabayon:sudo equo install openssh

 - Reboot the computer.

 - To run SSH automatically when the computer starts, enter one of the commands below in the console.- Debian, Linux Mint, Ubuntu:sudo update-rc.d ssh defaults- Fedora, Mageia, Red Hat:sudo chkconfig sshd on- Gentoo, Sabayon:rc-update add sshd default

 - To run SSH once, enter the command below in the console.
 The SSH service will be started once and then shut down when the machine reboots.sudo /etc/init.d/sshd start

 - Verify whether SSH is running by entering the command below in the console.
 If there's output, SSH is running; if there's no output, SSH is not running.ps -e | grep sshd

-- Start scanning the computer by following the instructions in this knowledge base article.From Lansweeper 6.0 onward, you can use both username/password and certificate-based authentication to connect to SSH on a Linux computer.
+- You now meet the requirements for agentless Linux scanning.
+Start scanning the computer by following the instructions in this knowledge base article.From Lansweeper 6.0 onward, you can use both username/password and certificate-based authentication to connect to SSH on a Linux computer.
 Older Lansweeper releases only support username/password authentication.